 However, not every company has the same capability to safeguard trade secrets as big-name corporations.
-Sometimes, they have to work what they have and have options when someone lets the secret slip.
-And since the disclosure of these trade secrets can critically affect the company, there needs to be a way for plaintiffs to be compensated for their potential losses.
+Sometimes, they have to work with what they have and have options when someone lets the secret slip.
+And since disclosing these trade secrets can critically affect the company, there needs to be a way for plaintiffs to be compensated for their potential losses.

 So, if you have a case of misappropriation of trade secrets, contact an Anaheim Business Law Attorney immediately.

 Trade secrets, like trademarks, patents, copyright, and designs, are valuable forms of intellectual property.
 Therefore, any company must first identify its trade secrets and then implement security methods, such as ensuring that papers are maintained securely and in locations with limited access.